 Somewhere Storm-Safe

-If you live in an area where storms are common, it’s a good idea to look for a shelter to protect your ATV from flying twigs and other debris in a storm.
+If you live where storms are common, look for a shelter to protect your ATV from flying twigs and other debris in a storm.

 Short-Term vs. Long-Term Storage